Our Research

 If you’re still in the process of weighing your college options, there’s a chance you may also be undecided on your major.
 When making this decision, one of the most important factors to consider is your future employability.
 You should think about which industries and careers are projected to grow the fastest in Alabama — such information may make it easier to find a job when you graduate, and being in demand can help you earn a higher salary.

-By consulting the Alabama Department of Labor’s Employment Projections 2018–2028, we’ve determined that the following five careers have the highest growth rates in Alabama:
+By consulting the U.S. Department of Labor’s Long-Term Occupational Projections (2020–2030), we’ve determined that the following five careers have some of the highest projected growth rates in Alabama: